zbtolon/get-support/opencase.md

   1. Click **Support** from the console menu bar.
   2. To view a listing of open cases, select **Manage cases**.
   3. Select a case from the list to add comments or update a case.
+  4. Closed or resolved cases can be found by using the filter option to retrieve cases in any status.

 If you're a classic infrastructure user, and you don't see a listing of a previous case, go to **View archived cases**.
 {: tip}